akjmicro/dclang/README.md

   * rpi-float ('rpi-flt' branch, optimized a bit for Rpi)
   * rpi-int ('rpi-int' branch, a bit more minimal, an experiment with fixed-point integers, really)

 In the standard branch, everything is on the floating-point stack only at this point.
 In the `rpi-int` branch, everything is a `long int` C-type.
 There may be separate stacks for integers in the future.
-Not sure if it's necessary yet.
+Not sure if it's necessary yet (but I am exploring the issue).

 ### contact